visgl/loaders.gl/docs/api-reference/core/file-utilities.md

 ## Remarks

+* The use of the loaders.gl `readFile` and `readFileAsync` functions is optional, loaders.gl loaders can be used with any data loaded via any mechanism the application prefers, e.g. `fetch`, `XMLHttpRequest` etc.
-* The path prefix support is intentionally designed as a limited scope mechanism that can help e.g. in situations like getting test cases to load data from the right place.
-It was not intended to support general application use cases.
+* The "path prefix" support is intentended to be a simple mechanism to support certain work-arounds.
+It is intended to help e.g. in situations like getting test cases to load data from the right place, but was never intended to support general application use cases.